tildearrow/furnace/doc/2-interface/components.md

 ## color selectors

-this will appear as a small colored square (swatch) anywhere a color may be selected. they may also have numeric entry to the left.
+this will appear as a colored square (swatch) anywhere a color may be selected. they may also have numeric entry to the left.

-left-click the swatch to pop up a large color panel.
+left-click the swatch to open the color panel.
-- click directly within the large square to select saturation and value, and to the rainbow bar on its right to select hue.
+- click directly within the panel area to select saturation and value, and to the rainbow bar on the right to select hue.
 - further to the right there may be "Current" and "Original" swatches. click the "Original" swatch to revert to that color.
 - below that are numeric entry boxes for RGBA (red, green, blue, alpha/opacity) and HSVA (hue, saturation, value, alpha/opacity) formats. click and drag on a number to raise or lower it. double-click to edit it as text. right-click to choose whether numbers are entered as integers between 0 and 255 or decimals between 0.0 and 1.0.
-- below that is a directly editable web-style hexadecimal RGBA color value in a standard text box.
+- below that is a directly editable web-style hexadecimal RGBA color value in a text input field.

 right-click the swatch or its numeric entry boxes to select the color format and numbers in use.